File: coreutils.info, Node: dd invocation, Next: install invocation, Prev: cp invocation, Up: Basic operations

 'nocache'

-Discard the data cache for a file.
-When count=0 all cache is
+Request to discard the system data cache for a file.
+When

 # Advise to drop cache for whole file